Credit: PhotoMIX Company

 With one in three consumers spotting errors on credit reports, it’s no surprise there’s a process for disputing them.
 These days, it’s easier than ever.
 Here are the steps to follow to dispute items on your credit report.

-When it comes to disputing credit reporting errors, the burden of proof is on you, the consumer.
-Before you file your dispute, make sure you have everything you need to state your case.
+- Gather Documentation – When it comes to disputing credit reporting errors, the burden of proof is on you, the consumer.
+Before you file your dispute online or with a written letter, make sure you have everything you need to state your case.
 This includes:

-- The credit report with the error circled.
+- The credit reports with the error circled.

 - Copies of account statements or canceled checks to prove you made on-time payments.